What is a Centralised Supply Chain?

 You can probably guess that this is a ‘how long is a piece of string?’ question.

-On the other hand, other companies find that centralising operations can harm their customer service options or reduce competitiveness against more agile peers, which outweighs any potential gains had in strategic efficiency.
+On the other hand, other companies find that centralising operations can harm their customer service options or reduce competitiveness against more agile peers, which outweighs any potential gains in strategic efficiency.

 Then you have your third option, which is adopting a hybrid somewhere between the two.
 You can learn more about what that might look like in our case study below.